Schmelzberry/Capstone/README.md

 8:15: Look at Material UI documentation - DataGrid was very helpful on past project

 9:00: Back to coding project, Material UI will need to come later after i'm closer to MVP

+*CODED NORMALLY BETWEEN 9 and 12, commits show this

+11:50 Review noSQl and Hooks before refactor